timello/ds-sre-practical/README.md

 All the steps will be done using Infrastructure as Code.

 ### Features
+ * DNS A record for monitoring tool and the application itself (with automation to update the record)
+ * Valid SSL certificate
- * GELF drivers enabled on Docker hosts
+ * GELF drivers enabled on Docker hosts (all containers push log to Graylog)

 ### Notes